 Community Union Organizers

 With at least 25% of working families in Tompkins County making less than a living wage, the foundation of our work is building support for a living wage for all, as well as improving benefits and working conditions for low-wage workers in the local retail and service sectors.
-The Community Union Organizers (CUO’s) is a leadership group comprised of workers from retail and service sectors, as well as consumers, to help ‘raise the bar’ of what such workers should expect in terms of pay and treatment.
-Presently, the CUO’s are focused on our campaign to make a Living Wage the new Minimum Wage in Tompkins County.
+The Community Union Organizers (CUOs) is a spinoff group from the TCWC and is a leadership group comprised of workers from retail and service sectors, as well as consumers, to help raise the bar of what such workers should expect in terms of pay and treatment.

 We provide free and confidential information, referral and advocacy assistance to workers who feel they have been treated unfairly.
-We provide the only such service in Tompkins County and the region, and our client load is now over 300 annually.
-Since the 2003 inception of this program, we have won judgments of over $1,230,000 in ‘wage theft’ cases for over 350 workers.
+We provide the only such service in Tompkins County and the region, and our client load is now over 450 annually.
+Since the 2003 inception of this program, we have won judgments of over $1,300,000 in wage theft cases for over 350 workers.
 As a result of this work we published a Restaurant Owners Manual to foster legal and fair employment practices, which is distributed by the Tompkins County Department of Health.
 In 2015, we updated our Workers Rights Manual summarizing the protections that exist for workers.
 The Manual has inspired a number of other Workers’ Centers in Upstate New York.
-Our Workers’ Rights Hotline also serves to deepen our Membership base and stimulate involvement among those most directly affected by economic injustice.
-In the past two years, we successfully helped over 420 workers organize their own unions (at Tompkins Community Action; New Roots Charter School; the Ithaca Health Alliance, and now the RNs at Cayuga Medical Center who are presently engaged in an active union drive)—all as the result of the Hotline!
+Our Workers Rights Hotline also serves to deepen our Membership base and stimulate involvement among those most directly affected by economic injustice.
+In the past four years, we successfully helped over 420 workers organize their own unions (at Tompkins Community Action; New Roots Charter School; the Ithaca Health Alliance; Gimme!
+Coffee; the Sciencecenter) all as the result of the Hotline!

 Service Learning in Social Justice